nekomiao123/adaptor2021_competition/论文阅读/landmark detection.md

 ### Integrating spatial configuration into heatmap regression based CNNs for landmark localization

+Citation 60

 https://www.sciencedirect.com/science/article/pii/S1361841518305784

 use two separate networks to do this.

 U-net and SCN

+## LSRC: A Long-Short Range Context-Fusing Framework for Automatic 3D Vertebra Localization

+citation 2

+## Automatically localizing a large set of spatially correlated key points: A case study in spine imaging.

+Citation 3